 The hub of Dell Lodge is the lovely kitchen-diner: think soaring rafters, an old carpenter's bench (Grandpa John was an expert craftsman), long table and artfully mismatched chairs - but modern where it counts (fancy range cooker and Smeg fridge).
 In the cottages, smart new kitchens come with vintage Ercol tables and chairs.
 Utensils and pans are in good order.
 Tea, coffee, sugar, olive oil, salt & pepper are provided; breakfast items can be sourced from the Dell Grocer and the mountain cafe.

-The Dell Grocer is their range of curated catering options from hampers of local artisan produce to homemade dishes to throw in the oven along with DIY meal kits.
+The Dell Grocer is their range of curated catering options from hampers of local artisan produce to homemade dishes to throw in the oven along with DIY meal kits and plenty of veggie options.
 We tucked into a heavenly Dell venison, juniper and gremolata pie and whipped up a smoked salmon and leek risotto following the fool-proof instructions.
 To wash it all down there's a cellar list featuring hand-picked wines, beers from artisan Black Isle Brewery, and Inshriach gin from their friend Walter down the road.

 In the village (a 15-minute walk), the Balliefurth Farm Shop stocks beef and lamb from their own farm, venison from nearby estates, and pies and sausages made on site.
 There's pub grub at Nethy Bridge Hotel and light lunches at Nethy House café too.